vess-dev/DnD-Statistics/README.md

 # DnD-Statistics
 Throw 4 machine learning models at DnD creature statblocks.
 Just to see if there are any correlations...

+The models used are KNeighbors, RandomForest, SGD, and the SVC classifiers.

-My final project for my Data Mining class.
+A final project for a Data Mining class.

 Note: The test set (unseen data) was 10% of the data set.
 This may be adjusted in train_test_split().